 The Phoenix Police Department posts a variety of crime statistics including Uniform Crime Reporting (UCR), bias crimes and crime hotspot maps.
 You can also view crime maps and neighborhood crime counts in your neighborhood or place of business through the interactive LexisNexis Community Crime Map hosted on the police department’s website.

-This online course is the same course and information, delivered by an active Arizona Criminal Defense Attorney, Judge Pro Tempore, Maricopa County Sheriff’s Posse Volunteer, Certified Firearms Instructor and Master level competitive shooter, to thousands of students in classrooms around the Phoenix Valley.
+This online course is the same course and information, delivered by an active Arizona Criminal Defense Attorney, Judge Pro Tem, Maricopa County Sheriff’s Posse Volunteer, Certified Firearms Instructor and Master Level Competitive Shooter to thousands of students in classrooms, around the Phoenix Valley.
 This course delivers high quality information, just more conveniently and consistently online.
 The course is also captioned to allow people with hearing loss to follow along with the course.

-Additionally during the COVID-19 pandemic this course is a safe alternative to classrooms filled with strangers and crowded shooting ranges with long lines.
-We’ve streamlined the processes to make getting AZ CCW Certified convenient, easy and safe.
-We offer a number of mobile services for added convenience for people in remote parts of the state or with limited mobility to get certified for concealed carry.
+Additionally during the COVID-19 pandemic, this course is a safe alternative to classrooms filled with strangers and crowded shooting ranges with long lines.
+We’ve streamlined the process to make getting AZ CCW Certified convenient, easy and safe.

-You’ll learn the critical information need to be an informed citizen and to carry a firearm.
+You’ll learn the critical information needed to be an informed citizen and to carry a firearm.
 Additionally you learn Basic Rules of Firearm Safety, Multi-State Reciprocity, Where To Shoot, How To Avoid Conflicts and the Legalities of Use of Force.
 This course is developed and presented based on over 30 years of real-world experience with Arizona Laws, Firearms Safety and Training.
-This is not an NRA approved or affiliated course.
+The online portion of this course is not an NRA approved class.

 § Unless conviction has been expunged, set aside, vacated, or your rights have been restored; not only to vote but to possess firearms & ammunition.
 This resulted from HB 2534 and changed Arizona law under A.R.S.
 13-3112 on 9.26.2008

 We’ve created these videos to ensure you are getting the most comprehensive information to be a responsible firearms owner.
 The total length of the online course is approximately 3 hours.
-This course consists of 12 sections and video lengths varies for each.
+This course consists of 12 video sections and video lengths varies for each.
 You may pause and rewind as needed to points of specific interest.
-To demonstrate competency you are required to watch each section (cannot fast-forward) in full for completion, before moving onto the next section.
-Please note, total completion time may vary depending on each user.
+To demonstrate competency, you are required to watch each video section in it’s entirety (cannot fast-forward) for completion, before moving onto the next section.
+Please note, total course completion time may vary depending on each user.

 Any course under 3 hours could not possibly cover all of the critical topics in detail, that you need to know to understand Arizona and Federal Laws.
 There are no shortcuts when it comes to understanding the legalities of use of force, your rights and firearm safety.

 For the best retention of the information, we recommend that you set aside a few hours when you can begin and complete the online course.
 Try to be in a quiet place where you can focus on the instructor’s presentation without distractions.
-If you start now you can be done in just a few hours!
+If you start now, you can be done in just a few hours!
+You have 7 days to complete the online portion of the course.

 Yes, you may resume where you left off.
 But note that if you start a section, make sure you complete that section in it’s entirety before logging out.
 Otherwise, you will be required to repeat that section again to move onto the next.
-There are 12 sections that range from about 3 minutes to 30 minutes each, so it’s easy to set aside time to complete your course on your schedule.
+There are 12 video sections that range from about 3 minutes to 30 minutes each, so it’s easy to set aside time to complete your course on your schedule.
 If you want to re-watch a section you can do that.
 We want you to be able to walk away from this course with information that will help you make good decisions and be a responsible firearm owner.
+You have 7 days to complete the online portion of the course.

 (1) AZDPS Application (double-sided)

-(1) Return Envelope (to include all of the following)
+(1) Return Envelope (to include all of the above)

-Note: You must obtain CERTIFIED funds (cashier’s check or money order made out to “AZ DPS”) in the amount of $60.00.
-MAKE SURE YOU INCLUDE IN MAILING ENVELOPE.
+Note: You must obtain CERTIFIED funds (cashier’s check or money order made out to “AZ DPS”) in the amount of $60.

-The Arizona Department of Public Safety (AZDPS) charges $60 to process your application and it could take about 75 days to receive your Arizona Concealed Carry of Weapons Permit.
+Along with the cost of the course and fingerprints, The Arizona Department of Public Safety (AZDPS) charges $60 to process your application and it could take up to about 75 days to receive your Arizona Concealed Carry of Weapons Permit.
 The fee for renewals is $48.

-Once you complete the Online Course we will send you a complete AZDPS Application Kit and detailed instructions.
-You will receive everything you need, Application, Fingerprint Cards, Instructor Signed Certificate of Completion and an Addressed Envelope.
-You will need to mail the completed kit along with the $60 cashier’s check or money order made out to The Arizona Department of Public Safety.
+You will need to mail the completed AZ CCW Application Kit along with the $60 cashier’s check or money order made out to “AZ DPS” ( The Arizona Department of Public Safety)

-No. As of 2010, Arizona laws have changed and do not make it required for a student to qualify on the range to obtain a CCW Permit.
+No. As of 2010, Arizona laws have changed and do not make it required for a student to shoot or qualify on the range to obtain a CCW Permit.
 Therefore, you do not need to worry about owning a gun or a shooting qualification to complete the course.
-However, if you want to pursue getting your AZ CCW Permit we do require a face-to-face verification and Q & A session with the instructor prior to us sending out your Application Kit.
+However, if you want to pursue getting your AZ CCW Permit we do require a face-to-face verification and Q & A session with the instructor prior to issuing your Certificate Of Completion and AZ CCW Application Kit.
 We STRONGLY recommend that you consider professional instruction if you are considering a firearm for concealed carry or home defense.
 We have a list of highly qualified instructors and can help match your needs with the right instructor and next-steps in personal and home protection.
 If you are interested in Private Shooting Lessons for one-on-one training or for family or group sessions we can help as well.
 Call 1-602-300-3550 to discuss your needs for fill out this Custom Private Instruction form.

 Upon completion of the online course, once you submit your application please allow 75 days for the Concealed Weapons Permit Unit Department of the AZDPS to process your application.
 If you have not received your permit or notification from the department regarding your application after 75 days please contact them directly.